Gus simmons, director of bioenergy

 Internationally, Cavanaugh recognizes that innovation and creativity is born from having to do more with less and coming from areas of scarcity and intentional management.
 Cavanaugh has forged international partnerships across the globe for collaboration on projects and information and idea exchange by embracing and understanding that we can learn and grow together.
 We believe that we are in great company to effect lasting change.
 Fortunately, our peers have recognized this innovative spirit and have honored us with the following awards:

-- 2018 BioCycle Magazine and American Biogas Council’s Agricultural Biogas Project of the Year for the Optima KV project in Kenansville, the first RNG project to connect to the natural gas pipeline.
+- 2018 BioCycle Magazine and American Biogas Council’s Agricultural Biogas Project of the Year for the Optima KV project in Kenansville, the first RNG project to connect to the natural gas pipeline in N.C.

 - 2015 ACEC/NC Honor Award for Engineering Excellence from American Council of Engineering Companies of North Carolina for for Karen Beasley Sea Turtle Rescue and Rehabilitation Center